ibm-cloud-docs/AnalyticsEngine/wce-cli-ref-spark-logs.md

 ### Getting the driver log

 Using the `--driver` flag will retrieve the spark driver logs.
+The following example shows how to get the Spark logs if your {{site.data.keyword.Bluemix_short}} hosting location is `us-south`.

 ```
 $ bx ae spark-logs --driver --outputDir driverlogs 2